8thGear-Tech/LegalMoServer/README.md

 Only a confirmed account is allowed to signin.
 Signing in an account is role based because there is only one endpoint to all signin.

-**To signin into an account, you can make a POST request to the /api/login/:userType endpoint.
-The userType attcahed as a parameter explicitly includes one of the following depending on who is signining in; admin, company or lawyer.**
+**To signin into an account, you can make a POST request to the /api/login endpoint.**
 **The request body should contain the following information:**
  - officialEmail (string): The email of the user.
  - password (string): The password for the account provided during registration.